go-donew/ffad/README.md

 If you use or reference the FFAD specification in research, documentation, or tools, you must provide attribution.

 1. Always include the full project name: Functional Flow Artifact Diagram (FFAD) Specification
-2. Credit the author(s) or organization: © 2025 [Your Name / Organization]
+2. Credit the author(s) or organization: © 2025 DoNew Innovations
 3. Include the license: CC BY 4.0
 4. Provide a link to the official repository or spec release.
-5. If adapted or modified, explicitly state: “Adapted from…”
+5. If adapted or modified, explicitly state: "Adapted from…"

 In text:
-“This work builds on the Functional Flow Artifact Diagram (FFAD) Specification © 2025 DoNew Innovations, licensed under CC BY 4.0.”
+"This work builds on the Functional Flow Artifact Diagram (FFAD) Specification © 2025 DoNew Innovations, licensed under CC BY 4.0."

 In a figure caption:
-“Diagram adapted from FFAD Specification, © 2025 DoNew Innovations, CC BY 4.0.”
+"Diagram adapted from FFAD Specification, © 2025 DoNew Innovations, CC BY 4.0."

 In academic papers:
 - DoNew Innovations (2025).
 Functional Flow Artifact Diagram (FFAD) Specification, Version 1.0.
 Available at [https://github.com/go-donew/ffad](https://github.com/go-donew/ffad).
 Licensed under CC BY 4.0.